Robert McGill (writer)

 Robert McGill (born 1976) is a Canadian writer and literary critic.
 He was born and raised in Wiarton, Ontario.
 His parents were physical education teachers.
 He graduated from Queen's University in Kingston, Ontario in 1999.
 He attended the University of Oxford as a Rhodes Scholar, then completed the MA program in Creative Writing at the University of East Anglia.
-After graduating with a PhD in English from the University of Toronto, Robert moved to Cambridge, Massachusetts and took up a Junior Fellowship with the Harvard University Society of Fellows.
+After graduating with a PhD in English from the University of Toronto, Robert moved to Cambridge, Massachusetts, and took up a Junior Fellowship with the Harvard University Society of Fellows.
 He now teaches Creative Writing and Canadian Literature at the University of Toronto.

 Writing

 Novels

 McGill wrote his first novel, The Mysteries, at the University of East Anglia.
 It was published in 2004, when he was 28.
 The Mysteries tells of the disappearance of a woman from a fictional small town and the uncovering of local secrets.
 Told from twelve characters’ perspectives, the story moves back and forward over two years.
 Prominent in the novel is a stone henge inspired by the real Keppel Henge in Big Bay, Ontario.

 McGill began his second novel, Once We Had a Country, while a Harvard Junior Fellow.
 Once We Had a Country tells the story of a young schoolteacher named Maggie who leaves the United States with her boyfriend, Fletcher, in the summer of 1972 to start a commune on a farm near Niagara Falls.
 When the US government ends the military draft for the Vietnam War, Fletcher faces family pressure to return home, while Maggie has to deal with the disappearance of her father, a missionary in Laos.

-McGill's third novel, A Suitable Companion for the End of Your Life, will be published in 2022.
+McGill's third novel, A Suitable Companion for the End of Your Life, was published in 2022.